EdDuarte/website/content/_index.md

 ## Experience

-Over four years of hands-on experience with Backend Architecture, Distributed Systems, Stream Processing, Mobile & Web Frontend Development, UI/UX Design and Information Retrieval.
-Worked extensively with languages like Java, Kotlin, Javascript ES6, Typescript, Swift and Objective-C, and technologies like REST, gRPC, WebSocket, MQTT, React, Android and iOS.
+Over four years of hands-on experience with Backend Architecture, Distributed Systems, Mobile & Web Frontend Development, UI/UX Design and Information Retrieval.
+Worked extensively with languages such as Java, Kotlin, Javascript ES6, Typescript, Swift and Objective-C, and technologies like REST, gRPC, WebSocket, MQTT, ReactJS (with Redux and Webpack), Android and iOS.

-Recently finished my internship at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/), where I developed a scalable backend and web frontend platform for time-series analysis and annotation, employing distributed system techniques and best practices in order to handle massive amounts of data with high cardinality.
+Recently finished my internship at [Bosch Thermotechnology](https://www.bosch.pt/en/our-company/bosch-in-portugal/), where I developed a scalable platform for time series analysis and annotation, designing a ReactJS application and a distributed architecture that handle high amounts of traffic and massive multivariate data sets with high cardinality.

 Previously worked at [Ubiwhere](http://www.ubiwhere.com/en/) as a backend developer on a business process modeling and integration platform, and as a